ARCHER2-HPC/archer2-website/support-access/status.md

 ### Software usage data

-Plot and table of % use and job size statistics for different software on ARCHER2 for {{ period.date | date: "%b %Y" }}.
+Plot and table of % use and job step size statistics for different software on ARCHER2 for {{ period.date | date: "%b %Y" }}.
 This data is also [available as a CSV file]({{ period.base_url }}/{{ period.code_usage_data }}).

 <img width="60%" src="{{ period.base_url }}/{{ period.code_usage_plot }}" alt="Plot of usage by different software" />

-This table shows job size statistics weighted by usage, total number of job steps and percent usage broken down by different software for {{ period.date | date: "%b %Y" }}.
+This table shows job step size statistics in cores weighted by usage, total number of job steps and percent usage broken down by different software for {{ period.date | date: "%b %Y" }}.

 {% include_relative size-tables/{{ period.code_usage_table }} %}